-MICHIGAN — The coronavirus death toll in Michigan is now up past 13,701 state health officials announced Friday, Michigan now has more than 533,602 cases.
+MICHIGAN — The coronavirus death toll in Michigan is now 15,810 state health officials announced Tuesday, There are now 612,618 cases statewide.

 The coronavirus has hit every Michigan county now, including the most remote stretches of the Upper Peninsula.